aidgn-com/fullscore/README.md

 Subdomains allow more generous header transmission.
 But even passionate hour-long performances rarely fill 4KB with BEAT notation.
 Not recommended.

-Rhythm turns users' browser cookies into small personal storage.
+RHYTHM turns users' browser cookies into small personal storage.
 With 100 million users, it's like having 100 million auxiliary databases.
 Browsers provide isolated execution environments at the user level, operating directly on devices with no perceptible delay.
 For even more speed, HTTP/2 or HTTP/3 environments are recommended.
 Cookies become lighter by reusing values registered in compression tables.

 ### Stage Beginning and End